tdongsi/tdongsi.github.io/source/_posts/SQL/2016-03-31-sql-unit-extension.markdown

 In this post, I will discuss the design of the SQL Test Runner.
 From that, I explain how to easily extend the Test Runner to add new capability for new testing needs.
-For illustration, I will discuss how I recently added a new functionality to handle a new kind of tests.
+In the [next post](http://localhost:4000/blog/2016/04/17/sql-unit-data-parity/), I will give an example on how I added a new functionality to handle a new kind of tests.

 ### Design of SQL Test Runner